SharathShamachar/SDES/README.md

 # SDES
-Simplified Data Encryption Standard in C++
+Implementation of the Simplified Data Encryption Standard in C++.
+Supports Encryption and Decryption.